Last updated: Nov 10, 2022

 Alexa commands work surprisingly well because the 2020 model was a letdown in that aspect.
 There are no significant delays when trying to open apps, and the new hardware update makes the streaming experience hassle-free.

-If you have an older HD TV and no intention of upgrading it anytime soon, Amazon Fire TV Stick is a better option with TV controls embedded into the remote.
-You can get the same features for your older TV with Fire TV Stick Lite, which is $10 cheaper, but it doesn't have TV controls.
-If you have a 4K TV, then there is no reason for you to be stuck up with Amazon Fire TV Stick.
-You should go for Roku 4K or at least Amazon Fire TV 4K stick in that case.
-Spending a little extra on the 4K experience will be worth it.
-We hope this might help you in taking the right decision.
+If you don’t plan to upgrade your older HD TV anytime soon, choose the Amazon Fire TV Stick for a better option with embedded TV controls in the remote.
+The Fire TV Stick Lite, $10 cheaper, offers the same features for your older TV but lacks TV controls.
+If you own a 4K TV, don’t stick with the Amazon Fire TV Stick.
+Opt for the Roku 4K or, at the very least, the Amazon Fire TV 4K Stick.
+Investing a little extra in the 4K experience will be worthwhile.
+We trust this information assists you in making the right decision.